 Join Dr. Frances Stetson as she discusses the five easiest ways to fail in education in this webinar hosted by PresenceLearning.
 She will focus on how to avoid the following problems that so often arise in Special Education today.
-Lose the Vision Admire the Problem Avoid Fear Isolate Yourself Stop Learning Watch the Webinar Webinar Slides… Read More
+Lose the Vision Admire the Problem Avoid Fear Isolate Yourself Stop Learning… Read More

 Perhaps the most critical role in successful inclusive schools is the role of the principal.
 The school principal’s active participation is the single most important predictor of success in implementing change, improving services, or setting a new course.
 The school principal is central to facilitating systemic change and leading faculty to adopt new attitudes and new practices.